gabrielssconceicao/Api-PetShop/README.md

 ### Products

+#### Find All Products

 - **Method**: `GET`

 - **Route**: `/api/products`

 - **Description**: Returns all the products sold by all suppliers.

-#### Find All Products

-- Before the route is called, it will be checked whether the supplier exists
+Before the route is called, it will be checked whether the supplier exists.

 #### Create Product